appanp/supply-chain-fundas/supply_chain_terminology.md

 **Truck Loading**: Truck loading constitutes the process by which products are placed on a vehicle in order to be transported to their destination (a distribution center, another warehouse, or directly to the end customer).
 It’s vital to make sure that the weight distribution in the truck is correct and, particularly, that there are no mistakes in the goods dispatched or assigned.
 Properly loading goods onto a truck is a complex process, especially when faced with increasingly varied packaging, unit loads, and transportation modes.
 Software and digitalisation are the solution to this issue, as they help to automate a large part of this process, making it quicker and more effective.
 This is a WMS feature.
 To know more, refer to [this link](https://www.mecalux.com/blog/truck-loading-software).

+**Unit Load Device (ULD) Containers**: Unit load devices, or ULDs, are essential components of air freight transportation.
+They assist in transporting different kinds of cargo, which are packaged in various pallet and container types.
+For more info, refer to [this link](https://www.shiprocket.in/blog/uld-containers/)

 **Voice Picking**: Voice picking, also known as voice-directed warehousing (VDW), is a system that uses voice prompts to help warehouse workers pick items.
 It works by using speech recognition software to translate picking orders into voice instructions.
 These instructions guide workers to the correct locations and items, and they can confirm their actions verbally. (ref.
 2 part 4).
 This is a WMS feature.
 For more info, refer to [this link](https://www.lucasware.com/voice-picking-introduction/) and [this link](https://www.autostoresystem.com/insights/what-is-voice-picking-a-fading-trend)

 - [Almasons Voice Picking Solutions](https://almasons.com/voice-picking-solutions)

 **Warehouse**: It is a physical building which stores products in containers & racks.
 There can many such warehouses in a place from which orders are fulfilled.
 A warehouse is also called a **Distribution Center**.